KTCZ-FM

 KTCZ-FM (97.1 MHz) is a commercial radio station licensed to Minneapolis, Minnesota and serving the Minneapolis-St. Paul radio market and Western Wisconsin.
 KTCZ airs a hybrid modern adult contemporary radio format.
 The station is owned and operated by iHeartMedia and has studios and offices on Utica Avenue South in St. Louis Park.

-KTCZ's transmitter is located on the KMSP Tower located off Ramby Avenue near Interstate 694 in Shoreview.
+KTCZ's transmitter is located on the KMSP Tower located at 550 Gramsie Road near Interstate 694 in Shoreview.
 KTCZ broadcasts in the HD Radio hybrid format.
 The HD2 subchannel carries contemporary Christian music from the K-Love network, and feeds four FM translator stations, while the HD3 subchannel carries an urban contemporary format known as "Hot 102.5", and feeds FM translator K273BH (102.5 FM).

+KTCZ has an auxiliary transmitter with an effective radiated power (ERP) of 40,000 watts located at the IDS Center in Downtown Minneapolis.

 History

 WTCN-FM

-The 97.1 frequency was home to one of the first FM stations in the Twin Cities, signing on the air in 1947 as WTCN-FM.
+The 97.1 frequency was home to one of the first FM stations in the Twin Cities, signing on the air in December 27, 1946 as WTCN-FM.
 It was co-owned with WTCN (now WWTC), one of the oldest radio stations in Minneapolis-St. Paul, having signed on the air in 1925.

 In 1949, WTCN-TV was launched on channel 4 with studios at Radio City Theater at 9th Street and LaSalle Avenue in downtown Minneapolis.
 WTCN's radio studios moved to the TV facility in September 1949, with WTCN-FM joining them by February 1950.
 All three stations were sold in 1952.
 The TV station was spun off to a new company, Midwest Radio and Television, which also purchased a majority share of WCCO Radio from CBS that same year.
 Midwest changed the call letters to match its newly acquired WCCO, while WTCN-TV was sold to the Minnesota Television Service Corporation headed by St. Paul businessman Robert Butler, a former ambassador to Cuba and Australia.
 Butler's company quickly applied for a new TV license on channel 11, but had to negotiate for the frequency with the owner of WMIN, who also applied for the channel.
 The two stations, WTCN and WMIN, arranged to share the TV broadcast day, alternating every two hours.
 This became the area's third TV station on September 1, 1953.
 The WTCN call sign remained with it until 1985, when it became WUSA.